johnblat/vscode-psx-all-in-one/scratch.md

 This guide will cover the following "Getting Started" topics:
 - Setting up your development environment
-- Running a disc image in the PCSX-Redux emulator
+- Running a disk image in the PCSX-Redux emulator
 - Compiling a PSX executable
 - Debugging a PSX executable
-- Creating a PSX disc image with your program on it
+- Creating a PSX disk image with your program on it
 - Running your program on a PSX console
 - Soft modding a PSX console